Are you in the market for a new upright vacuum. but need to be conscious of how much you spend?

 - Want a simple unit – The Hoover Sprint QuickVac is an upright vacuum with a small amount of features.
 If you’re in need of an inexpensive vacuum and don’t need all of the extra bells and whistles, this could be a good option.

 - Budget is a factor – If you’re restricted by a budget, but desperately need an upright vacuum, the Hoover Sprint QuickVac is an option worth considering.
-Typically sold for less than $60 on Amazon, you’ll be hard pressed to find another deal like this one.
+Typically sold at budget-pricing, you’ll be hard pressed to find another deal like this one.

-For more information on the Hoover Sprint QuickVac visit Amazon.com.
+For more information on the Hoover Sprint QuickVac visit here

 The Hoover Sprint QuickVac is an upright vacuum sold for a low price and designed for the user who doesn’t mind more of a basic vacuum cleaner.
 This Hoover offers a good degree of suction and three different floor height cleaning options.
 Users who are in search of an inexpensive upright vacuum and don’t mind the more simplistic design / cleaning features could find this Hoover to be a good fit.